Board of Trustees

 BSc Biology, MSc Nature, Society and Environmental Policy

 Bryony handles enquiries to the FairWild Foundation, and is based at TRAFFIC International’s office in Cambridge, U.K. She supports the FairWild Board and committees in the running of the Foundation and development of the FairWild Standard and certification scheme.

 Bryony previously worked for the World Bank on development and supervision of biodiversity conservation projects in East Asia region.
-She has also carried out work placements with NGOs in Indonesia and Belize on topics related to sustainable use of biodiversity, and an internship with Kew Gardens sustainable uses group.
+She has also carried out work placements with NGOs in Indonesia and Belize on topics related to sustainable use of biodiversity, and with Kew Gardens' sustainable uses group.

 Next Page » Partners